Justin-Chua/Justin-Chua/README.md

 ► 👋 Hi!
 My name is Justin.

-► 👀 I’m interested in software development and design - but I'm hoping that these interests continue to grow as I continue to learn about other areas of Computer Science!
+► 👀 I’m interested in full stack software development!

 <!---
 Justin-Chua/Justin-Chua is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.